Mary Ann O'Brian Malkin: Collecting Dance Books

 In 2002, she mounted a solo show of her books at the Grolier Club and then gave her collection to her alma mater, Penn State, which mounted an exhibition of the books in October 2003.
 In 2003, she privately published the substantial Dancing by the Book, a catalog of her collection of dance notation books.
-She wrote in the preface: "We could have (and should have) done more -- and worked longer and harder -- before publishing this catalogue.
+She wrote in the preface: "We could have (and should have) done more — and worked longer and harder — before publishing this catalogue.
 But I am now 90 years old, and it seems an appropriate time to show the results of our work thus far."

 Toward the end of her life, her eyesight began to fail, and she became unsure on her feet.
 She fell twice in 2004, breaking first one hip and then the other.
 Mentally she remained alert, however, and, with help from a home care worker, she graduated to a three-wheeled walker and then to a cane.

 In July 2005, she took a train to Charlottesville to attend the 21st annual Sol.
-M. and Mary Ann O'Brian Malkin Lecture in Bibliography, given on July 27 by Richard Wendorf, then the Director of the Boston Athenaeum, and to attend a dinner in her honor.
+M. and Mary Ann O'Brian Malkin Lecture in Bibliography, given on July 27 by Richard Wendorf, then the Director of the Boston Athenæum, and to attend a dinner in her honor.
 She seemed tired but well when she returned to New York City on Friday, July 30, and in a telephone conversation on Sunday night she gave a lively account of her visit to RBS to a friend; but she died, aged 92, apparently in her sleep, later that evening.